hyunsoo31/shufflay_archaic/README.md

 # shufflay
-# This is project that I did when I was in University
+# This is the project that I did when I was in University